 Zhang is working on a lab-scale testing apparatus and method that evaluates products used to reinforce pavement during rehabilitation.
 The products specifically treat reflective cracking problems that are a leading cause of pavement failure.

 “Many commercial interlayer products and treatments have been developed to treat reflective cracking problems,” Zhang says.
-“These products don’t all perform in the same way and need consistency to evaluate them before they are used in the field.”
+“These products don’t all perform in the same way, and we need consistent ways to evaluate them before they are used in the field.”

 Reflective cracking is a type of failure in asphalt pavement repairs that occurs with traffic and thermal loading.
 Repeated stress causes cracks to develop in locations where there are joints in the existing pavement.
 Paved roads have interlayer products applied to improve performance that can also extend the life of the pavement.
 However, interlayer materials don’t always perform as expected.